 I call these mud hills Elephants' Knees...Any idea what their geological name is?

-We've gone from rock art in Anza Borrego to can art here in Ajo along the Scenic Loop!
-It's comforting to know there is an artistic use for shot-up, rusty litter.
+From rock art in Anza Borrego to can art here in Ajo along the Scenic loop!

 Wild poppies are popping up, indicating our wildflower season is commencing!